Intelligent Routing

 DNS Resolution

-- Private domains are resolved at internal DNS servers, typically over a service tunnel
+- Private domains are resolved at internal DNS servers, typically over a Service Tunnel

-- Published services use Service Domain Names that resolve via public DNS servers to your organization’s Banyan Edge
+- Published services use Service Domain Names that resolve via public DNS servers to your organization’s Edge

 - If ITP is not enabled, domains are resolved at the DNS server specified by the device’s network